IAmCoder/awesome-lucid-dreams/README.md

 ## Discord Servers

 - [OmniLucid](https://discord.gg/rFMTYxMcjZ) - A knowledgeable space with active events that consistently provide new videos, guides, and stories pertaining to lucid dreaming.
-- [Lucid Hive](https://discord.gg/UndEguFjSs) - A hub for all things lucid dreaming and lucid living.
+- [Tech for Dreaming](https://discord.gg/UndEguFjSs) - A community focused on the application of technology to make lucid dreaming more accessible.
-- [Tech for Dreaming](https://discord.gg/hkPbTSP4n9) - A community focused on the application of technology to make lucid dreaming more accessible.
+- [The Lucid Hive 2.0](https://discord.gg/4TpZ6eaS2v) - A hub for all things lucid dreaming and lucid living.

 ## YouTube Channels